How To Write Books And Make Money

 The Truth About Writing A Book

-I had no idea when I decided to write a business book.
-Many people told me that I shouldn't expect my books to make money but that it was a marketing tool.
+While I was writing and laboring away, I was told I shouldn't expect my books to make money but to use them as a marketing tool.

-Although, there's definitely an important distinction between thinking of your book as a product and thinking of it as a book.
+Although, there's definitely an important mindshift thinking of your book as a product and not as just a creative output.

-With KDP Amazon and other self-publishing platforms, anyone can publish their books and make them available for customers to buy within days.
+With KDP Amazon and other self-publishing platforms, anyone can publish a books and make them available for customers to buy within days.
+In the past you would have to order 1000 - 2000 books to start selling a book that is cost effective.

 The publishing game has changed.
 With Amazon, you can publish your book for free—all you have to do is take the time to format it correctly and upload it.